LinearFold/LinearAlifold/eval/covid/README.md

 This directory contains the evaluation scripts (Structural Distance and Ensemble Defect) and data for SARS-CoV-2 and diverse SARS-related genomes.

 ## Data
-We prepared a dataset to draw representative samples of diverse SARS-CoV-2 and SARS-related genomes.
-The details of the dataset are as follows:
+The dataset contains the reference sequence, SARS-CoV-2 variants (Alpha, Beta, Delta, and Omicron), and SARS-related genomes.
+The table below shows the number of genomes for each $k$ (number of sequences in the MSA).
+You can find the dataset in the [/data/v1/](./data/v1/) directory.

 **Table: SARS-CoV-2 and SARS-related datasets.
 Ref is the SARS-CoV-2 reference sequence, Alpha–Delta are the SARS-CoV-2 variants, and SARSr are SARS-related genomes.**
 | k   | Ref | Alpha | Beta | Delta | Omicron | SARSr |